-This 100% online, full summer session SOS (student-originated study) is designed for advanced botany students who would like to gain skills in plant identification using dichotomous keys Through lectures and active-learning group workshops students will learn about the classification and diversity of plant families with an emphasis on flowering plants native to the Pacific Northwest.
+This 100% online, full summer session SOS (student-originated study) program is designed for advanced botany students who would like to gain skills in plant identification using dichotomous keys.
+Through lectures and active-learning group workshops students will learn about the classification and diversity of plant families with an emphasis on flowering plants native to the Pacific Northwest.
 Virtual plant identification labs will serve as a foundation for students to work through dichotomous keys to identify an unknown plant and for students to develop fluency in plant identification terminology.
-By the end of the quarter students will have the skills to identity 20 plant families by sight.
+Weekly quizzes will help students assess their growing knowledge.
+By the end of the quarter students will have the skills to identity 20 plant families by sight, which will be assessed via a final sight recognition exam.

 To successfully participate in this program, students will need a computer and reliable high-speed internet.
 Examples of remote technology that will be used include Zoom, Canvas, YouTube and iNaturalist.
-Students can expect a blend of 8-16 hours a week of asynchronous and 4 hours a week of synchronous work using Zoom and Canvas.
+Students can expect a blend of 8-16 hours a week (depending on whether you are taking the 4- or 8-credit option) of asynchronous and 3 hours a week of synchronous class time in Zoom.

 Course Reference Numbers